thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 ### Coffin Maker's Shop

 The shop is closed and Henrik won't open it to the players since he fears being discovered.
 He agreed to keep some vampire spawns in his shop in exchange for wealth.
-If the players knock on the door he will simply yell "It's closed, come back tomorrow".
+If the players knock on the door he will simply yell *"It's closed, come back tomorrow"*.

 If the characters decide to break in anyways he won't make resistance and will tell them everything he knows.